Inflectra/rapise-powerpack/GetDOMElementProperty/README.md

 # How to Use

-Copy contents of `GetDOMElementProperty` from [User.js](User.js) file and call it from RVL or JavaScript.
+Copy contents of `GetDOMElementProperty` from [User.js](User.js) file and paste into your User.js.
+Then call it from RVL or JavaScript.